VeronikaSch/Getting_and_Cleaning_data/README.md

 ## Scripts and files
 The script generated for this assignment is the "run_analysis.R" script.
 Here is a general description of the generated script, the output file and the complementary .md files.
+More information about script and variables can be found in the "Codebook.md" file.

 * **run_analysis.R** - This script performs the following steps: